vdcsolutions/web-scraper/README.md

       ```
     - Response: The API will respond with the scraped data for each URL and selector combination.
 The response format will vary based on your scraping logic and implementation.

-3. Free Proxy API: Access the Free Proxy API at http://194.195.242.23/.
-This API provides information about free proxies.
-  - Endpoint: `/live-proxy-list` (GET): Retrieve the newest proxies.
-The list is updated every 5 minutes.
-  - Endpoint: `/proxy-list` (GET): Retrieve the complete list of proxies from last 24 hours.

 Please note that the services are hosted online, and the provided IP addresses and URLs should be used to access the respective components.